 Although there’s a lot to cover, we try to keep things simple and avoid legal jargon where we can.
 Our ideal situation is that anyone in the organisation should be able to read and understand the agreement, and we’ll always challenge for simplicity!

 Our platform lets you see the real impact with AI-validated proof shared by the project and third-party evidence like satellite images.
 Not only does this make donating more engaging, but it also enables us to run a few checks.
 For example we can use the metadata in a picture to check whether the location and date correspond with the invoiced order, as well as any previously shared permits.
 Another example, for example in our Reforestation- and Coral restoration projects, is checking all pictures in an implementation for a diversity of species planted.
 Now that’s what we call the power of visibility!

 Raise Your Voice!

-We strive to have the best projects on the platform, but know that nobody is perfect.
+We strive to have the best projects on the platform, but know that the world is a messy place and nothing is perfect.
 If you have any concerns or notice something irregular, you can always raise a concern.
 We will investigate promptly and handle your concern with careful confidentiality.